pickyourtrail_logo

 Explore preserved elements such as:

-• Traditional wind towers (Barjeel)are used for natural cooling
+• Traditional wind towers (barjeel) were used for natural air cooling before modern air-conditioning systems.

 • Courtyards surrounded by rooms and galleries